salvois/LargeXlsx/README.md

 public XlsxWriter Write(int value, XlsxStyle style = null, int columnSpan = 1);
 public XlsxWriter Write(DateTime value, XlsxStyle style = null, int columnSpan = 1);
 public XlsxWriter WriteFormula(string formula, XlsxStyle style = null, int columnSpan = 1, IConvertible result = null);
+public XlsxWriter WriteSharedString(string value, XlsxStyle style = null, int columnSpan = 1); // since version 1.6
 ```

  You may write one of the following:

   * **Nothing**: a cell containing no value, but styled nonetheless.
-  * **String**: a literal string of text; if the string is `null` the method falls back on the "nothing" case.
-(Note that only "inline strings" are supported, where each string is written into the cell.
-The XLSX file format also supports referencing strings from a global look-up table, but this functionality is not supported)
+  * **String**: an inline literal string of text; if the string is `null` the method falls back on the "nothing" case.
+The value of an inline string is written into the cell, thus resulting in low memory consumption but possibly larger files (see, in contrast, shared strings).
   * **Number**: a numeric constant, that will be interpreted as a `double` value; convenience overloads accepting `int` and `decimal` are provided, but under the hood the value will be converted to `double` because it is the only numeric type truly supported by the XLSX file format.
   * **Date and time**: a `DateTime` value, that will be converted to its `double` representation (days since 1900-01-01).
 Note that you must style the cell using a date/time number format to have the value appear as a date.
   * **Formula**: a string that Excel or a compatible application will interpret as a formula to calculate.
 Note that, unless you provide a `result` calculated by yourself (either string or numeric), no result is saved into the XLSX file.
 However, a spreadsheet application will calculate the result as soon as the XLSX file is opened.
+  * **Shared string**: a shared literal string of text.
+Contrary to inline strings, shared strings are saved in a look-up table and deduplicated in constant time, and only a reference is written into the cell.
+This may help to produce smaller files, but, since the shared strings must be accumulated in RAM, **writing a large number of *different* shared strings may cause high memory consumption**.
+Keep this in mind when choosing between inline strings and shared strings.

 The `style` parameter specifies the style to use for the cell being written.
 If `null` (or omitted), the cell is styled using the current default style of the `XlsxWriter` (see Styling).
 Note that in no case the style of the column or the row, if any, is used for written cells.